 “I loved ‘im when there’s no way he’d love me back.
 It was messed up.
 Even Scott was never really in loves wid me.
 Just you, Jack.
 I knows ya rilly loves me.”

-That revved his engine and we kissed.
-Tommy started crying.
-Jack and I hugged him, but he kept crying.
+That reves his engine and we kiss.
+Tommy starts crying.
+Jack and I hug him, but he keeps crying.